gravity-ui/uikit/src/components/Button/README.md

 ### Flat

-`flat` - used for auxiliary actions that require the least attention on a page.
-It is often used in a list of buttons or action icons (with no text) in an editor.
+`flat`: Used for auxiliary actions that require the least attention.
+It is often used in a list of buttons or action icons (without text) in an editor.

-`flat-secondary` - less accented than the `flat` button.
-It's often used as the secondary button in dialog boxes and modal windows.
+`flat-secondary`: Less emphasized than the `flat` button.
+It is often used as a secondary button in dialog boxes and modal windows.

-`flat-action` - usually used as link to another page or external resource.
+`flat-action`: Usually used as a link to another page or external resource.

-There are also semantic variants of this view, which can be used in places where additional semantic needed: `flat-info`, `flat-success`, `flat-warning`, `flat-danger`.
+It also has semantic variations that can be used where additional semantics are needed: `outlined-info`, `outlined-success`, `outlined-warning`, and `outlined-danger`.

 <!--LANDING_BLOCK